MaxwellLevenson/puzzle-tools/README.md

   - 5 digit numbers could be zip codes
   - Google ambiguous numbers
   - Change base of numbers
-  - 10/11 digit numbers can be ISBNs
+  - 10/11 digit numbers can be ISBNs, series of numbers with dashes in the middle also ISBNs
   - 10 digit numbers can be phone numbers
   - Mid range numbers ~50-100 -> ASCII conversion
   - Pairs of numbers -> Take the difference